sheepla/duckgo/README.md

 <h1>🦆 duckgo</h1>

-**duckgo** is a command line tool to query DuckDuckGo and open items from search result with Web browser quickly
+**duckgo** is a command line tool to query DuckDuckGo and open items from search result with Web browser quickly.

+This tool is inspired by [ddgr](https://github.com/jarun/ddgr).
+However, it has been developed with an even greater focus on agility and portability.

 </div>

 ## Demo